-Ever since we've created a chatbot-based product management tutor Eddy, we thought we could help aspiring creators by sharing 6 Key Learnings that we've taken away from the process.
+Ever since we created a chatbot-based product management tutor Eddy, I thought we could help aspiring creators by sharing 6 Key Learnings that we've taken away from the process.

 The takeaways are the result of our experimenting and also the feedback from the user interviews – more than 2000 people tried our chatbot-based Product Management training.
 We then interviewed 30 of the most active users (read: happy users) and 10 users who abandoned the product pretty quickly (read: indifferent or unhappy users).

-Without further ado, let’s see what you should think about to prepare training or onboarding via a chatbot.
+Without further ado, let’s see what you should think about in order to setup training or onboarding via a chatbot.

 1. Less is More

 Split long paragraphs of text into short lines, preferably 1-2 lines on the mobile device screen.
 It improves readability and looks like texting in messenger.